Administrative law judge: Federal appointment and tenure

-The Administrative Procedure Act of 1946 (APA) requires that federal ALJs be appointed based on scores achieved in a comprehensive testing procedure, including a four-hour written examination and an oral examination before a panel that includes an Office of Personnel Management representative, an American Bar Association representative, and a sitting federal ALJ.
-Federal ALJs are the only merit-based judicial corps in the United States.
+The APA requires that federal ALJs be appointed based on scores achieved in a comprehensive testing procedure, including a four-hour written examination and an oral examination before a panel that includes an Office of Personnel Management representative, an American Bar Association representative, and a sitting federal ALJ.

 In American administrative law, ALJs are Article I judges under the U.S. Constitution.
 As such, they do not exercise full judicial power, essentially, the power over life, liberty, and property.
 Article I (legislative) judges and courts are not constrained to rendering opinions for only a "case or controversy" before them and may render advisory opinions on a purely prospective basis, such as, e.g., Congressional reference cases assigned to the Court of Federal Claims.
 Agency ALJs do not have the power to offer such advisory opinions, as it would be in violation of the power afforded them under the Administrative Procedures Act, 5 U.S.C. §557.
 Unlike the agency, ALJs are not policy or rule makers.

 ALJs are generally considered to be part of the executive branch, not the judicial branch, but the APA is designed to guarantee the decisional independence of ALJs.
 They have absolute immunity from liability for their judicial acts and are triers of fact "insulated from political influence".
 Federal administrative law judges are not responsible to, or subject to, the supervision or direction of employees or agents of the federal agency engaged in the performance of investigative or prosecution functions for the agency.
 Ex parte communications are prohibited.
 ALJs are exempt from performance ratings, evaluation, and bonuses.
 5 CFR 930.206.
 Agency officials may not interfere with their decision-making, and administrative law judges may be discharged only for good cause based upon a complaint filed by the agency with the Merit Systems Protection Board (MSPB) established and determined after an APA hearing on the record before an MSPB ALJ.
 Only ALJs receive these statutory protections; "hearing officers" or "trial examiners", with delegated hearing functions, are not similarly protected by the APA.

 In Lucia v.
 SEC, decided in June 2018, the Supreme Court held that ALJs are Inferior Officers within the meaning of the Appointments Clause of the United States Constitution.
-This means that they must be appointed by the president (alone), by courts of law, or by head of department (their appointment is not subject to the Senate's advice and consent), but in practice, because Supreme Court of the United States in Franklin v.
-Mass., 505 U.S. 788 (1992), held that the U.S. President is not an agency under the Administrative Procedure Act, all ALJs must be appointed by heads of the agencies.
+This means that they must be appointed by the president or by heads of departments (but without also requiring Senate advice and consent, unless Congress amends the law to require that).